fknives/Android-App-Stock-List-Extract/README.md

 - install the application on your phone
 - Start the application
 - Click on Start Service
-- Enable Accessibility Service
+- Enable Accessibility Service (Downloaded Services)
 - Click on Start Service again
-- Notice a notification is shown
+- Notice a notification is shown (if not force stop the app and start from point 2)
 - Navigate to R All Stocks List
 - Tap on the Notification
 - Notice the app starts to load from the screen (the notification is updated)